 PUC Actions Related to COVID-19

-PUC offices are closed, but still performing critical functions remotely.
+PUC office buildings are closed.
+The PUC remains fully operational with personnel working remotely.
 Keep checking back, this page will be kept up to date as resources and information change.

 Emergency Order Press Release on Suspension of Regulatory and Statutory Deadlines - PUC Permitting Modifications to Administrative Deadlines, Procedural Rules for the Commission’s Filing and Service Requirements, dated March 20, 2020.
 Docket No. M-2020-3019262.
 Emergency Order